Giesecke+Devrient: Expansion of business activities and restructuring

-In 2018, Build38 was created as a spin-off and took over part of the Mobile App Security and Intelligence portfolio.
+In July 2018, G+D secured a contract to produce electronic passports for the residents of Bangladesh.
+Over a ten-year period, the company will supply 160 million passports as part of a €340 million deal, marking one of G+D's largest projects.
+The same year, Build38 was created as a spin-off and took over part of the Mobile App Security and Intelligence portfolio.
 It has its head office in Munich, development in Barcelona and sales office in Singapore.
+It provides in-app protection systems to manage mobile apps on insecure mobile devices.